Free Settler or Felon

 Convicts and passengers of the Brothers identified in the Hunter Valley

-The Brothers was built at Whitby in 1815.
-Prisoners were transported on the Brothers to New South Wales in 1824 and 1827.
+The ship Brothers was built at Whitby in 1815.
+She transported prisoners to New South Wales in 1824 and 1827.
 On this voyage in 1824 the women came from the following counties in England and Wales - Middlesex, Lancaster, Lincoln, Oxford, Warwick, London, Chester, Hertford, Essex, Gloucester, Worcester, Surry, Somerset, Norfolk, Devon, Leicester, Salop, Cumberland Anglesey and Cardigan.

 Elizabeth Fry